-CITY OF MULDRAUGH KENTUCKY RECONCILIATION OF THE NET CHANGES IN FUND BALANCES - TOTAL GOVERNMENTAL FUNDS TO THE CHANGE IN NET POSITION OF GOVERNMENTAL ACTIVITIES FOR THE YEAR ENDED JUNE 30, 2018
+CITY OF MULDRAUGH KENTUCKY RECONCILIATION OF THE NET CHANGES IN FUND BALANCES - TOTAL GOVERNMENTAL FUNDS TO THE CHANGE IN NET POSITION OF GOVERNMENTAL ACTIVITIES FOR THE YEAR ENDED JUNE 30, 2019

-Reconciliation of the net changes in fund balances - total governmental funds to the change in net position of governmental activities:

-Net Change in Fund Balances - Total Governmental Funds Amounts reported for governmental activities in the statement of activities are different because: \$ 43,929 Governmental funds report capital outlays as expenditures while governmental activities report depreciation expense to allocate those expenditures over the life of the assets: Capital asset purchases capitalized \$ 50,339 Depreciation expense (75,510) (25,171) Debt proceeds are reported as other financing sources in the fund financial statements and thus contribute to the change in fund balance.
+Reconciliation of the net changes in fund balances - total governmental funds to the chan net position of governmental activities: nge in Net Change in Fund Balances - Total Governmental Funds \$ (22,714) Amounts reported for governmental activities in the statement • (,) of activities are different because: Since governmental activities report expenditures for capital assets in the statement of net assets, when the underlying asset is sold, its book value has to be removed and is netted against the proceeds shown in the statement of activities.
+Reduction in proceeds for book value of assets sold (27,500) Governmental funds report capital outlays as expenditures while governmental activities report depreciation expense to allocate those expenditures over the life of the assets: Capital asset purchases capitalized \$ 200,957 Depreciation expense (73,815) 127,142 Debt proceeds are reported as other financing sources in the fund financial statements and thus contribute to the change in fund balance.
 In the statement of net position however, issuing debt increases long-term liabilities and does not affect the statement of activities.
 Similarly, repayment of principal is an expenditure in the fund financials, but reduces the liability in the statement of net position.
-Repayment of principal on long-term obligations 22,811 Interest costs associated with long-term debt obligations are accrued at year end in the government-wide financial statements, whereas that cost is not recognized in the fund financials until the amount comes due and payable.
-Net increase in accrued interest (903) Compensated absences are shown as a long-term obligation in the government-wide financial statements, but are not recognized as a liability in the fund financial statements, as such the change in the liability from year to year is recognized only in the statement of activities.
-Net decrease in compensated absence balance 550 Pension/opeb expense in the fund financial statements are based on amounts paid into the retirement plan during the current fiscal year.
-Pension/opeb expense in the government-wide financial statements are based on the measurement date of the net pension/opeb liability which was June 30, 2017.
-Net increase in pension expense (28,986) Net increase in opeb expense (5,966) (34,952) Change in Net Position of Governmental Activities \$ 6,264
+Proceeds from the issuance of long-term obligations (153,490) Repayment of principal on long-term obligations 62,932 (90,558) Interest costs associated with long-term debt obligations are accrued at year end in the government-wide financial statements, whereas that cost is not recognized in the fund financials until the amount comes due and payable.
+Net decrease in accrued interest 1,444 Compensated absences are shown as a long-term obligation in the government- wide financial statements, but are not recognized as a liability in the fund financial statements, as such the change in the liability from year-to-year is recognized only in the statement of activities.
+Net decrease in compensated absence balance 2,138 Pension/opeb expense in the fund financial statements are based on amounts paid into the retirement plan during the current fiscal year.
+Pension/opeb expense in the government-wide financial statements are based on the measurement date of the net pension/opeb liability which was June 30, 2018.
+Net increase in pension expense (29,503) Net increase in opeb expense (5,601) (35,104) Change in Net Position of Governmental Activities \$ (45,152)

-CITY OF MULDRAUGH, KENTUCKY STATEMENT OF NET POSITION PROPRIETARY FUND JUNE 30, 2018
+CITY OF MULDRAUGH, KENTUCKY STATEMENT OF NET POSITION PROPRIETARY FUND JUNE 30, 2019